- Children Diagnosed With Cancer: Financial and Insurance Issues

 - It requires insurers to renew coverage for all employers and individuals as long as premiums are paid on time.

 - It guarantees that group insurance coverage is available to employers with 2 to 50 employees.
-(Note: It doesn’t require these small employers to buy and offer the insurance to their employees.)
+(But it doesn’t require these small employers to buy and offer the insurance to their employees.)

 The Family and Medical Leave Act of 1993